dmiksik/zenodo-harvest/zenodo_dump_dataset_extract/README.md

 LIMIT 20;
 ```

-## Provenance
+## Provenance note

-Source: Zenodo OAI-PMH / DataCite XML dataset records.

-This package is a parsed analytical extract, not the original raw XML dump.
+This package is a parsed analytical extract derived from the Zenodo XML metadata dump, not the original raw dump itself.